Dentist with a tooth model explaining the signs of an emergency tooth extraction.

 Once we’ve identified the problem, we’ll sit down with you and explain everything.
 We’ll discuss our findings and lay out your treatment options in plain language.
 If an extraction is the best solution, we’ll walk you through the entire procedure.
 Your comfort is paramount, so we’ll start by completely numbing the area with a local anesthetic—you won’t feel any pain during the extraction.
 We’ll make sure the tooth is removed safely and efficiently.
 Afterward, we can also discuss future options for restoring your smile, such as dental implants, so you have a complete plan for your long-term dental health.

-Your Recovery and Aftercare Plan
+Step 3: Your Aftercare and Recovery Plan

 Our care for you doesn’t end when the procedure is over.
 Before you head home, we’ll give you a detailed aftercare plan to ensure your recovery is as smooth and fast as possible.
 This includes simple, clear instructions on how to care for the extraction site, manage any swelling, and what you can eat and drink.
 We’ll also go over any prescriptions for pain medication or antibiotics, making sure you know exactly how and when to take them.
 Our goal is to provide you with all the tools and information you need to heal properly and without complications.